-4 Alternatives to Traditional Primary Care for Patients
+4 Primary Care Model Options for Patients

 You’re done seeing a doctor who doesn’t have the time to get to truly know you.
 You’re done getting just 10 minutes with your traditional primary care doctor, if you’re lucky, and leaving the office with more questions than you entered.